How to create an effective ASO strategy

 When designing new creative updates, carefully research trends and best practices in your category.
-What colour palette is used most often?
+What color palette is used most often?
 Do apps and games in your category have horizontal or vertical screenshots?
 What value proposition do others put forward?

 AppTweak’s colour palette analysis indicates which colours apps use most often in their icon.

 Before you start implementing your metadata updates, it is important to establish a timeline.
 This step is crucial to help you measure the impact of your ASO effort as there are a lot of internal and external factors that influence app downloads.